gorenje/backend/README.md

 Some things are secret and therefore there is an ```.env``` file for storing those secrets.
-But these secrets are checked in, so you will have to find these from existing heroku installations (or else).
+But these secrets are checked in, so you will have to find these from existing heroku installations (or elsewhere).

 The [template](.env.template) gives an overview of what needs to be defined, so copy that to ```.env``` and add the missing secrets.